 Why Soccer Cards Are Yellow and Red

-The history of how red and yellow cards came to be used in soccer is actually quite interesting as well.
+The history of how red and yellow cards came to be used in soccer is also quite interesting.

-If you’re interested in finding out more about how soccer began, check out this previous article I wrote about how soccer was invented.
+If you’re interested in discovering more about how soccer began, check out my article: How Soccer Was Invented.

 “As I drove down Kensington High Street, the traffic light turned red.
 I thought, ‘Yellow, take it easy; red, stop, you’re off’”Ken Aston

-After coming upon this idea he approached FIFA and presented it to them.
-FIFA thought it could work and went on to introduce it for the first time in the 1970 World Cup in Mexico.
+After coming up with this idea, he approached FIFA and presented it to them.
+FIFA thought it could work and introduced it for the first time in the 1970 World Cup in Mexico.

 It has been used in soccer games around the world ever since then.